OdeMillington/Eclipse-Roleplay-AutoFish/README.md

 # Requirements

 1. Tesseract must be installed.
-2. Must have GTA 5 and on the Eclipse RP server
+2. Must have GTA 5 and on the Eclipse RP server.
 3. Must be tabbed into the GTA 5, as the script controls button and mouse movements.
+4. Works best in 1920 x 1080 resolution and 100% scaling in windows display settings.

 # Installation